pandas-dev/pandas/doc/source/timeseries.rst

       s_naive.to_numpy()
       s_aware.to_numpy()

-   By converting to an object array of Timestamps, it preserves the timezone information.
+   By converting to an object array of Timestamps, it preserves the time zone information.
 For example, when converting back to a Series:

    .. ipython:: python